appwrite/appwrite/README.md

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
 Please note that on non-linux native hosts, the server might take a few minutes to start after installation completes.

 For advanced production and custom installation, check out our Docker [environment variables](https://appwrite.io/docs/environment-variables) docs.
-You can also use our public [docker-compose.yml](https://gist.github.com/eldadfux/977869ff6bdd7312adfd4e629ee15cc5#file-docker-compose-yml) file to set up an environment manually
+You can also use our public [docker-compose.yml](https://gist.github.com/eldadfux/977869ff6bdd7312adfd4e629ee15cc5#file-docker-compose-yml) file to set up an environment manually.

 ### Upgrade from an Older Version